 - 1 teaspoon Dijon or yellow mustard

-- Zest of 1 lemon (reserve half for garnish)
+- 1 teaspoon of lemon zest (reserve half for garnish)

 - 1.5 Litre vegetable stock (or water + 3 vegetable stock cubes)